Những tác phẩm điêu khắc tuyệt đẹp

 These astonishingly lifelike sculptures will take your breath away

-’The Kiss’, Auguste Rodin, the Rodin Museum, Paris, 1882.
+We’ve put together an unusual post for you: here are some of the most impressive sculptures ever created by masters of the art past and present.
+Perhaps most people will be unfamiliar with them, but they have the power to astonish with their sheer beauty even at first sight.’The Kiss’, Auguste Rodin, the Rodin Museum, Paris, 1882.
 This is one of Rodin’s most famous sculptures which depicts a noblewoman who lived in the 13th century, Francesca da Rimini.
 She fell in love with her husband’s younger brother.
 Her jealous spouse, when found out, killed both his wife and his brother.

 ’The Rape of Proserpina’, Gian Lorenzo Bernini, Galleria Borghese, Rome, 1621-1622.
 When Bernini set out to create this sculpture he was just 23.
 He famously wrote that ’I conquered the marble; I made it as flexible as wax.
 This means that sculpture is now no different from painting.’